thadguidry/respec/rs-changelog.md

 ## Attributes

  * `from`: a commit hash or git tag, from when (inclusive).
  * `to`: optional, a commit hash or git tag until when (inclusive).
-If omitted, it just does to the last commit.
+If omitted, it just does to the latest commit.
  * `filter`: the name of a JS function to call, which allows you to filter out commits.

 ## Filtering